JuergenGutsch/blog/_source/sponsors.md

 ## How to sponsor

 I thought a lot about what kind of sponsorship would be the best option.
-Should I choose the pay-per-post option or the pay-per-month option.
+Shall I choose the pay-per-post option or the pay-per-month option.

 * Pay-per-post:
   * The note about the sponsor would be placed explicitly for that post and is part of the content.